waffle-iron/UNA-UKF-PatrolOps-Takistan/README.md

         </a></strong></sup>
 </p>

-**UNA Template**
+**UNA UKF PatrolOps Takistan**

-This is a **Base Modset** Template for all dynamic missions I make for UNA.
+This is a **Patrol Ops** based mission using **ALiVE** set in **Takistan**.

 ## Mission features

-- Dynamic battles using the ALiVE System
+- Stripped out and cleaned up version of the Patrol Ops 3 tasking system by Roy86
-- ACE system with parameters adjustable in mission parameters
+- Additional dynamic battles and ambiance using the ALiVE System
-- Stripped out and cleaned up version of Patrol Ops 3 tasking system
+- ACE system with settings adjustable in mission parameters
 - Civilian interaction improvements using Spyder Addons
 - Task Force Arrowhead Radio